Dear Intern Applicant —

 Within the rapidly expanding system, WVU Medicine: University Healthcare is excited to announce the continuation of our doctoral internship training program.
 This doctoral internship in psychology seeks to train entry-level clinicians in how to integrate the discipline and practice of professional psychology by employing an empirically informed, competency-based, practitioner-scholar model.
 The program provides experiences in clinical learning environments that are responsive to the diverse and changing needs of the rural West Virginia community.

 The internship program ascribes to a longitudinal and developmental model.
-Interns will be housed primarily in University Behavioral Medicine and Psychiatry’s ambulatory clinic and will receive first-and-foremost a generalist training.
+Interns will receive first-and-foremost a generalist training, serving patients across the lifespan.
 In addition, there are four areas of emphasis, which we believe provide an understanding of the breadth of training experience offered at BMP: behavioral medicine, child and family services, integrated primary care, and learning disability/ADHD assessment.
 Interns will be expected to engage in direct service provision, shadowing and other learning activities in each of these four areas throughout their training year.

 We will work closely with each intern to tailor an individualized plan for the internship year that builds upon each trainee’s unique strengths to integrate scientific knowledge with professional experiences.
+Interns will receive training in each of APA’s profession wide competencies.
 Interns are supported as they further integrate their identities as practitioners and scholars, thus consolidating their unique therapeutic voice and professional identity.
 We strive to guide interns through this process by providing opportunities for continued growth via regularly scheduled didactics, trainings, supervision, and consultation.
 It is our goal to support the entire intern through this transitional year by creating a warm and stimulating environment where the intern can continue growing both personally and professionally.

-Overall, training at University Behavioral Medicine and Psychiatry has been deliberately designed to offer two interns an experience-near, closely supervised, and developmentally appropriate sequence over the course of twelve consecutive months running from July 1, 2017 through June 30, 2018.
-Interns will receive a stipend of $27,500.00 and be eligible for benefits provided to Berkeley Medical Center staff.
+Overall, training at University Behavioral Medicine and Psychiatry has been deliberately designed to offer three interns an experience-near, closely supervised, and developmentally appropriate sequence over the course of twelve consecutive months running from July 1 through June 30, which follows the same training schedule as our Eastern Division Medical Students and Rural Family Medicine Residency Program.
+Interns will receive a stipend of $35,500 and be eligible for benefits provided to WVU Medicine: University Healthcare staff, including the ability to accrue 184 hours (23 days) of vacation time, 7 federal holidays, medical insurance, etc. Additionally, psychology interns are provided additional funds to use for pre-approved continuing education expenses, including but not limited to the West Virginia Psychological Association’s annual Fall Conference.

 Lastly, the Eastern Panhandle is a wonderful place to live and work.
 While Berkeley and Jefferson Counties are some of the fastest growing counties in the state, they have little traffic and congestion.
 Our rural-suburban atmosphere and a lower cost of living, mixed with the easy accessibility to the Washington/Baltimore areas make Berkeley and Jefferson Counties, WV an ideal place in which to live.